MishraSubash/Final_Project/README.md

 Why EMA: We are using EMA to answer the question of ***"IS THE TREND CLEARLY DEFINED?
 IF YES, WILL IT GO UP OR DOWN?"***

 To generate trends, we will be working with three different windows sizes: 9 for fast, 26 for the medium and 50 for the slow .
 Obviously, the 50-value EMA will reveal a much longer-term trend than the 9-value EMA.
-Our code automatically evaluate the trens by itslelf and able to oder bot on the bais of:
+Our code automatically evaluates the trend by itself and is able to place trades based on the following criteria:
   * If the fast EMA is over the medium, and the medium is over the slow, the trend goes up.
   * If the fast EMA is below the medium, and the medium is below the slow, the trend goes down.